BlueprintAssist/blueprintassist.github.io/docs/Features.md

 ![](https://i.imgur.com/o9nwFSc.gif)
 ***

+### Switch workflow mode
+* Press `ALT + O` to switch workflow mode.
+This is mainly for AnimBP, WidgetBP and BehaviorTrees
+* In the AnimBP, it will open a menu since there are more than 2 modes to be selected from

+***
 ### Edit details menu
 * Pressing `CTRL + SHIFT + E` will bring up a menu with a list of variables in the Details panel
 * Selecting an item in the menu will bring keyboard focus to that variable (boolean variables will be toggled)